 What should I avoid while taking naloxone and oxycodone?

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with naloxone and oxycodone.
-Check your food and medicine labels to be sure these products do not contain alcohol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how naloxone and oxycodone will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.